raymondsquared/kubernetes-deployment-strategy/README.md

 ## 🚀 Features

 - **Kubernetes**: Open source system for automating deployment, scaling, and management of containerized applications.

-### Deployment Strategies
+  - Deployment Strategies
-- A "Rolling Update" in Kubernetes is a way to update your application without causing downtime.
+    - **Rolling Update** is a way to update your application without causing downtime.
 Imagine you’re switching out parts of a machine while it’s still running.
 Instead of stopping the machine and replacing everything at once, you replace one part at a time.
 Similarly, Kubernetes updates your application one piece at a time, ensuring that it stays operational throughout the update process.
+    - **Recreate** means completely stopping your old version of an application and then starting a new version from scratch.
+It’s like tearing down an old building and building a new one in its place.
+During this process, the application will be temporarily unavailable while the old version is replaced with the new one.

 ## 🧰 Prerequisites